VirtoCommerce/vc-frontend/shared-types/README.md

 ## Publishing the Package

-To publish the package, push a commit where:
+To publish the package, draft a new release.
+Ensure that that the version in `package.json` was changed accordingly in advance.
+After release package will be published automatically.
+On any concerns please see workflows in the **Actions** tab.

 1. `shared-types/index.ts` is changed
 2. The commit message contains `publish-shared-types`